tommyjqliu/automatic-data-cleaning/README.md

 # Automatic Data Cleaning
 This is a demo project for automatic data cleaning.
 Following are key features:
-- Data type detection: automatically detect data type of each column, and provide statistics
+- Data type detection: automatically detect data type of each column, and provide statistics score
-- Big data support: support processing 100,000+ rows data in a few seconds
+- Big data support: support processing 100,000+ rows data in a few seconds, and display 100,000+ rows in the UI with smooth scrolling
 - Manual type adjustment: user can manually adjust data type of each column

 ## Online Demo